UEFI Firmware or Unified Extensible Firmware Interface is a replacement for the increasingly legacy computer BIOS, or Basic Input/Output System.

-As computing technology advances, so does the need for improved performance, security, and an ability to cope with increasing/evolving disk capacity.
+As computing technology advances, so does the need for improved performance, security, and an ability to cope with increasing and evolving disk capacity.

-The 'new' firmware delivers these benefits, and more, as you are to discover.
+The 'new' firmware delivers these benefits, and more, as you are about to discover.

 This page provides a basic overview of the new firmware.
 We take a look at its history and how it came to be, the benefits it delivers, and some issues for consideration.

 This 'new' Firmware has in fact been around since 2005, even though most Windows Operating System users have only encountered it on new hardware since the release of Windows 8 on October 26th 2012.

 Originally developed to cope with server technology enhancements, Intel and over 120 other organisations produced firmware to replace the traditional BIOS and overcome its limitations.

 These limitations relate to how the traditional BIOS, written for old computer processors, restricts addressable space to 1Mb, and operates in 16-bit processor mode, for example.

 These restrictions means the traditional BIOS can only do so much, but also limits technological advancements such as security and disk capacity.